-A digital edition is an edition of the print publication published electronically as a unit which once published is, as a principle, inert (i.e. does not change).
+A digital edition is an edition of the print publication published electronically as a unit.

 - 1. Prior notification of Digital Edition claims and plans are required - 2.
-A Digital Edition is sufficiently similar to be considered the same product as the print parent edition - 3.
+Digital Edition is sufficiently similar to be considered the same product as the print parent edition - 3.
 Digital Edition copies are opted in - 4.
-A Digital Edition is published and available to the consumer - Digital Edition copies must meet requirements of the relevant print category except where varied by this section. - 6.
+A Digital Edition is published and available to the consumer - 5.
+Digital Edition copies must meet requirements of the relevant print category except where varied by this section - 6.
 Reported by rate, comparing price paid with the print copy price - 7.
-Optional metrics/breakdowns can be reported.
+Optional metrics/breakdowns can be reported

-- 1. Prior notification of Digital Edition claims and plans are required - a) Digital Edition claims must be audited by ABC Staff Auditors - b) You must register your intention to claim in advance of the publication of the issues as part of the audit is carried out during the reporting period. - c) You must provide planned distribution dates in advance and notify us of any changes. - 2.
+- 1. Prior notification of Digital Edition claims and plans are required - a) Digital Edition claims must be audited by ABC Staff Auditors. - b) You must register your intention to claim in advance of the publication of the issues as part of the audit is carried out during the reporting period. - c) You must provide planned distribution dates in advance and notify us of any changes. - 2.
 Digital Edition is sufficiently similar to be considered the same product as the print parent edition - a) A Digital Edition must be identified as an edition of a publication reported on the ABC Certificate (the Parent Edition).
-This means it must carry a logotype/masthead incorporating the generic name of the Parent Edition and be consistent with the general appearance of the Parent Edition. - b) A Digital Edition is published electronically as a unit and once published is, as a principle inert. - c) It may be reformatted to suit the different delivery medium.
+This means it must carry a logotype/masthead incorporating the generic name of the Parent Edition and be consistent with the general appearance of the Parent Edition. - b) A Digital Edition is published electronically as a unit. - c) It may be reformatted to suit the different delivery medium.
 For example: changes in page size or order. - d) Editorial or advertising may include electronic enhancements or be adapted to take advantage of the medium.
-For example: pictures replaced with video - e) Compared to the print parent edition: - i) You can reduce the editorial by up to about 5%. - ii) You can publish additional editorial in the digital edition, up to about 25%.
+For example: pictures replaced with video - e) Compared to the print parent edition you can change editorial content, providing at any point in time: - i) A minimum of about 75% of the editorial in the print parent edition is present in the Digital Edition. - ii) Additional editorial, not in the print edition, can be added to the digital edition up to about 25% of the total editorial by volume in the print edition.